Qubitium/AutoGPTQ/README.md

 * Fixed Packing Performance regression on high core-count systems.
 * Thousands of lines of refractor/cleanup.
 * Complete tests with every feature and model tested.
 Everything that does not pass tests will be removed from repo.
 We want quality over quantity.
+* Debloat: Over 271K lines removed of which 250K is caused by a single dataset for an example that should be part of HF.
+* Shorter and more concise public facing api vars and internal vars.
+No need to copy everything HF does when it comes to class names.

 ## Roadmap (Target Date: July 2024):

 * DBRX support.